Special Education

 Education Team

-Works closely with general education teachers to help identified students fully participate in grade level curriculum with accommodations and modifications as necessary.
-Through this model, teachers can specialize at specific grade-levels and within content areas, leading to improvements in instructional outcomes, and the development of meaningful relationships with families.
+Our Special Education Team works closely with general education teachers to help identified students fully participate in grade-level curriculum with accommodations and modifications as needed.
+Through this model, teachers are able to specialize by grade level and content area, leading to improved instructional outcomes and the development of meaningful relationships with families.

-In addition to our academic supports PCA offer supports in related services.
-Our school offers physical therapy services, occupational therapy services, and speech and language services.
+In addition to academic support, PCA offers related services including physical therapy, occupational therapy, and speech and language services.

 Speech & Language

-Our Speech and Language pathologist works with students that have been identified with communication delays or disorders that may affect the students’ academic successes.
-These services are given on campus either individually or in group session, depending upon the students need.
-A student can be referred for evaluation through the students’ classroom teacher and parent requests.
+Our Speech and Language Pathologist works with students who have been identified with communication delays or disorders that may affect their academic success.
+Services are provided on campus either individually or in group sessions, depending on the student’s needs.
+A student may be referred for an evaluation through their classroom teacher or at the request of a parent.

-If a student receives an evaluation and is found to be eligible to where the speech and language delay/disability adversely effects the students education; then an IEP will be created to address the students’ needs.
+If an evaluation determines that a student is eligible and that the speech or language delay or disability adversely affects the student’s education, an IEP will be developed to address the student’s needs.

 Occupational & Physical Therapy

-Our Occupational and Physical therapist work with students that have been identified with a need that may affect students’ academic successes.
-This service is provided in group sessions based on student needs.
-If a deficit is noted and it does not impact the educational experience, these services should be conducted outside of the school setting.
+Our Occupational and Physical Therapists work with students who have identified needs that may affect their academic success.
+These services are provided in group sessions based on student needs.
+If a deficit is identified but does not impact the student’s educational experience, those services should be provided outside of the school setting.

 Helpful Links